rhythmconswiki/rhythmconswiki.github.io/parts/microswitches.md

 It is recommended to use one of the two following brands for reliability and consistency.
 Cheap Chinese microswitches are electrically noisy and often significantly too heavy (between 200-400g) for normal play.

+Can't decide what to buy?
+Found a new switch you'd like to promote?
+Check out the [switch reviews]({% link parts/switch-reviews.md %}) page.

 Contents
 {: .no_toc .text-delta }